toddnni/reproducible-build-examples/README.md

 If build time need to be stored, it can be stored as build output metadata.

+Reproducibility need to be tested, because it is very easy to break it.

 Examples
 --------

 Simple packaging examples [packages/](packages/)

 Docker / Container examples [containers/](containers/)

+- Potential next investigation is to make reproducible build that uses fixed operating system packages

 No compiling examples yet.